7th Grade Course Descriptions

-Form B Latin focuses on grammar forms and vocabulary.
+Course I focuses on grammar forms, vocabulary and translation.
 Grammar and vocabulary are the skills suitable for the grammar (7th grade) stage student.
 Syntax and translation are logic and rhetoric stage skills, respectively, and quickly overwhelm the student unless they are introduced at a slow, gentle pace and taught for mastery.

 It is committed to the trivium model of teaching grammar systematically in order to facilitate retention and understanding, rather than topically, to facilitate translation.

 Extensive workbook exercises ensure skills mastery and rapid recognition of inflected forms.

 The goal in Mathematics 7 is to develop a greater appreciation and understanding of God's creation through the study of the precise order of Mathematics.
 This is a transitional course designed to help students move from the concrete concepts of arithmetic to the abstract concepts of algebra.
 To achieve this goal, an incremental development of mathematics is used, that is the division of concepts into small, easily understood pieces that are taught over several lessons.
 Continual practice allows fundamental skills and concepts to be reviewed throughout the year.
 As a result students achieve a deeper understanding and successful retention of the material.

 The seventh grade language arts class is designed to help the student appreciate the structure of the English language and to help the student to learn to use the language properly.
 Through proper grammar instruction, the students learn to understand and use language effectively both in speaking and in writing.
 Students engage in the study of grammar, vocabulary, spelling, poetry, literature and composition.

 SCIENCE: ORDER & DESIGN, A Beka Book